John Spink – Chief Executive Officer

 Nicole’s family orginate from the Darug people of Sydney NSW.
 Nicole and her family have loved the transition from the Hunter Valley NSW to the Sunshine Coast lifestyle.
 Nicole joined the NCACCH team in May 2015 to assist with our Chronic Disease Management Program as the Chronic Disease Support Facilitator.
 Due to the growth of the program, late 2017 Nicole was promoted to Chronic Disease Program Coordinator where she continues to embrace the opportunity to work with our community to improve health outcomes.

-We welcomed Di to our team in September 2015 in the role of Health Advocate (Nurse) for the Chronic Disease Management Program.
+We welcomed Di to our team in September 2015 in the role of Health Advocate (Nurse) for the Chronic Disease Management Program before transitioning into Acting Team Leader role early 2018.
 Di is a Registered Nurse and Credentialled Diabetes Educator.
 Prior to relocating to the Sunshine Coast in 2002 from hometown Broken Hill, Di worked in the local AMS and the regional Diabetes Centre where she provided Diabetes education and Chronic Disease Management to the Wilyakali and Paakantji people.
 Di has actively worked within our community for many years ie Well Persons Heath Days, NAIDOC, Chronic Disease Management within the General Practice and Nambour Hospital.
 “Di believes that every client has a story to tell and sometimes health professionals just need to listen”.

 Kaity Fletcher – Indigenous Child Health Worker